Call our Latitude team and quote "WK289", or book online to find the best policy

 Check out the reviews here

 How do I declare my condition?

-If you have a more complex condition involving epilepsy or a malignant tumour then you will need to take your screening with a member of our specialist team by calling 0800 781 4086.
+If you have a more complex condition involving epilepsy or a malignant tumour then you will need to take your screening with a member of our specialist team by calling our friendly, UK based helpline.
 Otherwise, you can complete your screening online.

 Depending on the type and nature of your brain tumour, you could be asked a varying range of questions surrounding your condition.

 Here is a sample of the kinds of questions you could be asked:

 - Whether the cancer had spread to the brain from elsewhere.

 - How long ago the diagnosis was made.